yiisoft/yii2-docker/README.md

 ## FAQ

-- Error code `139` on Alpine for PHP `5.6-7.1` results from a broken ImageMagick installation
+- We do not officially support Alpine images due to numerous issues with PHP requirements and because framework tests are not passing.